PegasusSimulator/PegasusSimulator/docs/index.rst

 Omniverse <https://docs.omniverse.nvidia.com/>`__ and `Isaac Sim <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html>`__.
 It is designed to provide an easy, yet powerfull way of simulating the dynamics of multirotors vehicles.
-It provides a simulation interface for PX4 integration as well as costume python control interface.
+It provides a simulation interface for PX4 integration as well as custom python control interface.

 .. image:: /_static/pegasus_cover.png
         :width: 600px